Facts about Alexandre Dumas

 Alexandre Dumas Biography

-Dumas and his son are often referred to as Dumas peré (father) and Dumas fils (son)… Alexandre Dumas was one-quarter black; his grandfather had married a slave while serving as a government official in what is now Haiti.
+Alexandre Dumas and his son are often referred to as Dumas peré (father) and Dumas fils (son)… Alexandre Dumas was one-quarter Black; his grandfather had married a slave while serving as a government official in what is now Haiti.